poconosewandvac/Commerce_WishList/README.md

 # Commerce_WishList
-A fully featured wish list extra for Modmore's Commerce
+A fully featured wish list extra designed for Modmore's Commerce.

+## In development